wielgosz-info/carla-client/README.md

 In your code you can then use `server` when specifying the CARLA server hostname in `carla.Client`.

+## Some explanations

+It is assumed that the code you are developing will live in the `/app` directory.
+Preferably, it would also be an installable package (hence the `PACKAGE` variable), e.g. generated with [PyScaffold](https://pyscaffold.org/en/stable/).
+If that is not the case, please remove the `PACKAGE` env altogether.

+In general, you should have your own package repo and add this one as a submodule (or leave it out altogether).
+The recommended way is to use the carla-common image as a base image in your `FROM` line (see [Writing your own Dockerfile](#writing-your-own-dockerfile)).

+Git, basic compliers and common video (ffmpeg) and image libraries are installed by default.
+However, git credentials are not stored in the container, so you will need to provide them when you run `git` commands.
+In the future, a more lightweight image may be created, however, those tools were needed so often that we decided to keep them for now.

+Also, we have thrown-in some enhancements to simplify working with VS Code (e.g. volumes that store the remote VS Code or some additional Python packages).
+It should be pretty obvious which parts are that.

 ## Writing your own Dockerfile

 ```Dockerfile